 - Canadian Association for Spiritual Care (CASC) is the only professional certifying and education organization in Canada.
 They are especially unique in that they offer both CPE and PCE (Pastoral Counselling Education).
 CASC has an agreement with ACPE and Association of Professional Chaplain in which all units are accepted.

 - College of Pastoral Supervision and Psychotherapy (CPSP) offers some on-line programs.
 Not every organization recognizes these CPE units, but they are recognized in certain pockets of the USA such as the west and east coast.
 One unit from CPSP may be transferred to Association of Professional Chaplain’s board certification.

-- The Institute for Clinical Pastoral Training is a new, growing chaplain organization with many different names and websites (Spiritual Care Association, CPE.org, Health Care Chaplaincy).
-They offer hybrid CPE units with a heavy online component.
+- The Institute for Clinical Pastoral Training is a relatively new, growing chaplain training program that has been housed under different names and websites (Spiritual Care Association, CPE.org, Health Care Chaplaincy).
+They offer onsite and hybrid CPE units with a heavy online component.
 These units are easy to be accepted into and to complete because of their on-line learning modules, video conferencing group times, and flexibility in allowing students to complete clinical hours in their current ministry setting.
-There is concern within the chaplain community that this organization at times devalues the importance of religion and personal faith.
-Their CPE structure is also concerning as they accommodate 15-20 students per CPE group rather than the typical 4-8 students.
-These units are not accredited by the ACPE, but they are working to become more widely recognized and accepted.
+There is concern within the professional chaplain community that this organization at times devalues the importance of religion, connection to a faith community, and personal faith.
+It is important to note that this CPE structure is different as they accommodate 12 students per CPE group, which the other CPE programs limit student enrollment to 4-6 students per unit to ensure meaningful engagement.
+These units are not accredited by the ACPE, but they are accredited by the Accrediting Council for Continuing Education & Training (ACCET).

 How do I pay for CPE?